 Lincoln Park; 8011 Fauntleroy Way SW

-Water lovers rejoice, this park on Lake Union has boat launch options and beach lifeguards on site as of June 23 for swimmers.
+Water lovers rejoice, this park on Lake Washington has boat launch options and beach lifeguards on site as of June 23 for swimmers.
 Prefer to stay on land?
 A nearly 2.5-mile bike and walking path offers visitors stunning views of the water while keeping feet dry.

 Seward Park; 5900 Lake Washington Blvd S